The Project

 • Emerging flood risk findings from initial research we have carried out indicate that the majority of the project area is located within Flood Zone 1 which is classified as having a ‘low’ risk to flooding.
 Parts of the Lime Down sites (D and E) are located within Flood Zones 2 and 3, so we will prepare a Flood Risk Assessment in line with the requirements of National Policy Statement for Energy guidance.

-Additionally, we will conduct a drainage assessment that describes baseline land drainage conditions and existing site runoff rates, also producing a concept strategy for managing site runoff during the operational lifetime of the development, inclusive of resilience to climate change.
+Additionally, we will conduct a drainage assessment that describes baseline land drainage conditions and existing site runoff rates, also producing a concept strategy for managing site runoff during the operational lifetime of the development, including resilience to climate change.

 • We recognise the need to deliver Lime Down Solar Park sensitively and make sure we have considered local communities in designing the Scheme.
 We are therefore seeking to design the project in a way which will maintain amenity and provide continued access to recreational benefits in the local area.